G-Core/product-documentation/documentation/cloud/ai-Infrustructure/about-our-ai-infrastructure.md

 - 2x100Gbit/s Ethernet
    </td>
    <td style="text-align: left">
-- Cost-effective solution optimized for machine learning.
-- Multi-user HPC cluster.
+- Optimized for distributed training of Large Language Models.
    </td>
    <td style="text-align: left">Ultimate performance for compute-intensive tasks that require a significant exchange of data by the network.</td>
   </tr>